opportus/object-mapper/README.md

 Implementing any kind of data workflow based on this solution makes it pretty much Agile.

-This project aims 100% unit test coverage and optimization.

 ## Abstract

 A computing system is a set of control over its data.
 Each control passes the